 The TTY/VDU terminal manager supports the Perkin-Elmer Carousel 300 terminal with or without electronic format control.
-The Carousel 300 is a versatile, high quality, 30-character per second computer terminal designed for timesharing, data communications, and special applications requiring the availability of a local or remote terminal.
-The terminal consists of the carousel serial impact printing mechanism, a 76-key alphanumeric keyboard with a 10-key numeric pad, a control panel, a power supply, and a molded cover case.
-Interfacing to the communications line or local processor is accomplished via the standard RS232C interface.
-Refer to the Perkin-Elmer Carousel 300 Programming Manual.
+The Carousel 300 is a versatile, high quality, 30-character per designed for timesharing, data computer terminal second communications, and special applications availability of a local or remote terminal. applications requiring the The terminal consists of the carousel serial impact printing mechanism, a 76-key alphanumeric keyboard with a $\overline{10}$ -key numeric pad, a control panel, a power supply, and a molded cover case.
+Interfacing to the communications line or local processor is accomplished via standard RS232C interface.
+Refer to the Perkin-Elmer the Carousel 300 Programming Manual.
 Other features include: